trynthink/scout/docs/tutorials.rst

 .. _ecm-example-detailed-input:

-A thermoelastic heat pump ECM is available for download to illustrate the use of the detailed input specification approach for the installed cost data and units, as well as the page information for the installed cost source.
+A thermoelastic heat pump ECM is :ref:`available for download <ecm-download-detailed-input>` to illustrate the use of the detailed input specification approach for the installed cost data and units, as well as the page information for the installed cost source.

 .. _ecm-features-relative-savings:

 Relative energy efficiency units
 ********************************

+.. _ecm-download-relative-savings:

 :download:`Example <examples/Occupant-Centered Controls (Prospective).json>` -- Occupant-centered Controls ECM (:ref:`Details <ecm-example-relative-savings>`)